esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 **A Word About "Scandal"**

 When I say love is "scandalous," I mean it operates on principles that violate the economy we know—earning, deserving, performing, paying back.
+I'm not talking about scandal in the tabloid sense.

 In every system humans create, love has conditions.
 But real love says: "I love you covered in swamp mud.
 I forgive you before you've proven you've changed.
 I call you 'beloved' when you're still a mess."